cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 `source feedback.sh sub-test ses-nf1 run-01 2vol`

-This will pop up MURFI interface ready to receive 2 volumes from the Scanner like this:
+This will pop-up MURFI interface ready to receive 2 volumes from the Scanner like this:

 ![alt text](https://github.com/cccbauer/MURFI-user-manual/blob/main/png/2vol.png?raw=true)